 We have a variety of financial relationships with physicians who are in a position to generate business for us.
 For example, physicians who own our stock also provide medical advisory and other consulting and personal services.
 Similarly, we have a variety of different types of arrangements with our customers.
-For example, our shared ownership program provides a CyberKnife System to customers in exchange for the greater of fixed minimum payments or a portion of the service revenues generated by the customer from use of the CyberKnife.
-Included in the fee we charge for the shared ownership program are a variety of services, including physician training, educational and marketing support, general reimbursement guidance and technical support.
 In the case of our former placement program, certain services and upgrades were provided without additional charge based on procedure volume.
 In the past, we have also provided loans to our customers.
-We also provide research grants to customers to support customer studies related to, among other things, our CyberKnife Systems.
+We also provide research grants to customers to support customer studies related to, among other things, our CyberKnife and Tomotherapy Systems.

 If our past or present operations are found to be in violation of the federal Anti-Kickback Statute or similar government regulations to which we or our customers are subject, we or our officers may be subject to the applicable penalty associated with the violation, including significant civil and criminal penalties, damages, fines, imprisonment, and exclusion from the Medicare and Medicaid programs.
 The impact of any such violation may lead to curtailment or restructuring of our operations.
 Any penalties, damages, fines, or curtailment or restructuring of our operations could adversely affect our ability to operate our business and our financial results.
 The risk of our being found in violation of these laws is increased by the fact that some of these laws are open to a variety of interpretations.
-Any action against us for violation of these laws, even if we successfully defend against it, could cause us to incur significant legal expenses, divert our management's attention from the operation and our business and damage our reputation.
+Any action against us for violation of these laws, even if we successfully defend against it, could cause us to incur significant legal expenses, divert our management's attention from the operation of our business and damage our reputation.
 If an enforcement action were to occur, our reputation and our business and financial condition could be harmed, even if we were to prevail or settle the action.
 Similarly, if the physicians or other providers or entities with which we do business are found to be non-compliant with applicable laws, they may be subject to sanctions, which could also have a negative impact on our business.
-Several recently enacted state and federal laws, including laws in Massachusetts and Vermont, and the federal Physician Payment Sunshine Act, now require, among other things, extensive tracking, maintenance of data bases regarding payments to physicians and other designated healthcare providers.
-These laws require or will require that we implement the necessary and costly infrastructure to track and report certain payments to healthcare providers.
-Failure to comply with these new tracking and reporting laws could subject us to significant civil monetary penalties.